bsugg/Project1/README.md

 ## Background

-The professional hockey leaague across the United States and Canada is the National Hockey League (NHL), which provides an API for public consumption.
+The professional hockey league across the United States and Canada is the National Hockey League (NHL), which provides an API for public consumption.
 The NHL offers almost no official documentation for this connection and its available endpoints.
 To help navigate this API, open